 - Practice according to your age and ability.
 A 10 year old child and a 90 year old can both practice Karate, but their movements will reflect their respective life stages.

 - Know your limits.
 Injuries often result when limits are exceeded.
 The older you become, the longer it takes to heal.
 So take it slowly.

-- Everyone needs a break sometime, even from class.
+- Everyone needs a break sometimes, even from class.
 Karate is a marathon, not a sprint.

 10. About tuition and Testing Fees:

-- Test fees must be paid prior to testing date for testing to occur.
+- Test fees must be paid prior to the testing date for testing to occur.

 - The fee payable for Kyu promotions is for the belt and certificate.
 For Dan promotions, the costs are considerably more.

 - Silvera Sensei alone determines the ranking.
 A Sensei can promote to two levels below his own rank.
 Other black belts cannot promote students but may be asked to help to evaluate or test them.